jkjung-avt/jkjung-avt.github.io/_posts/2017-09-07-fisheries-dataset.md

 ![Scatter plot of bounding box sizes](/assets/2017-09-07-fisheries-dataset/fisheries_bbox_scatter.png)

-Check out how I trained the DetectNet with this data by reading the 2nd part of this post: [Training a Fish Detector with NVIDIA DetectNet (Part 2/2)](https://jkjung-avt.github.io/detectnet-training/).
+Check out how I trained a DetectNet model with this data by reading the 2nd part of this post: [Training a Fish Detector with NVIDIA DetectNet (Part 2/2)](https://jkjung-avt.github.io/detectnet-training/).